 A SILVICULTURE STRATEGY FOR THE CCF

-Given that the Community Forest area has been very heavily harvested in the past and that the remaining potentially operable timber is very scattered and mixed in quality, silvicultural activities will need to be very site specific and tailored to conditions on the ground.
-Consequently, this strategy should be considered as a strategic framework, not as a prescription.
-Also given that some elements of the this Silviculture Strategy are innovative for the Community Forest area, an adaptive approach including monitoring will be necessary to ensure that required changes are made as necessary to ensure that the strategy meets the Community Forest objectives.
-Even so, the following broad strategies will be followed:
+Given that the CCF was very heavily harvested in the past and that the remaining potentially operable timber is very scattered and mixed in quality, silvicultural activities will need to be very site specific and tailored to conditions on the ground.
+Consequently, this strategy is considered as a strategic framework, not as a prescription.
+Also given that some elements of the the Silviculture Strategy are innovative for the Community Forest area, an adaptive approach including monitoring will be necessary to ensure that required changes are made as necessary to ensure that the strategy meets the CCF objectives.
+The objectives are as follows:

 Maintaining and restoring ecosystems and habitats: